A pedophilia website operator has been arrested in the kidnapping of a 12-year-old California girl - KTVZ

 A pedophilia website operator has been arrested in the kidnapping of a 12-year-old California girl

-A Virginia man authorities describe as a “White supremacist” and “an advocate for pedophilia” is facing charges in California and Colorado for traveling across the country to kidnap a 12-year-old girl.
+A Virginia man authorities describe as a “White supremacist” and “an advocate for pedophilia” is facing charges in California and Colorado for traveling across the country to kidnap a 12-year-old girl, officials said Saturday.

 Nathan Daniel Larson, 40, is in Denver County Jail on a misdemeanor charge and faces felony charges in California for the kidnapping that authorities say utilized such “sophisticated” grooming methods that they fear there may be more victims.